The Lord has done marvellous things, let them be made known to the whole world!

 What we are sharing about the founding years and inspiration of this newest religious community in the UK is done with the knowledge that you will join us in giving thanks to God for the immense love and mercy shown to us through this sacred history in the making.
 As regards to the future, we hope:

-- To have our mother house and novitiate near Walsingham (for this we are fundraising).
+- To have further develop our mother house and novitiate, the House of the Divine Will at Dereham (for this we are fundraising).

 - To expand the work of Dowry House Retreat (www.dowryhouse.org.uk) for the shrine.